-A death qualified juror needs to be balanced, not too far towards the death penalty, but not too far away from it either.
-This process however can be long and complex and establishing the true attitudes, views and opinions of an individual can be a difficult task.
-Potential juror’s themselves may not be sure of how they would react or what decision they could make during a capital trial.
+A death-qualified juror needs to be balanced, not too far towards the death penalty, but not too far away from it either.
+This process can be long and drawn-out and establishing the true attitudes, views, and opinions of a potential juror can be a difficult task.
+Furthermore, jurors’ themselves may not be sure of how they would react or what decision they could make during a capital trial.

-Eliminating bias from a death qualified jury is very difficult to do.
-In recent years we have seen increasing research on the racial bias of juries, particularly in death penalty cases where the colour of a person’s skin has influence over the decision on their fate.
+Eliminating bias from a jury is very difficult to do.
+In recent years we have seen increasing research on the racial bias of juries, particularly in death penalty cases where the color of a person’s skin has influence over the decision on their fate.

 Facial Bias In Jury Decision Making

-Such racial bias has been widespread in the US raising some serious question on the fairness of jury decisions.
-Rising from such research is other potential bias jurors may have when sitting on a jury.
-In a new study looking at juror bias in death penalty cases, researchers from the University of Toronto wanted to explore facial bias within the jury decision making process.
+Such racial bias has been widespread in the US raising some serious questions on the fairness of jury decisions.
+Emerging from such research is other potential bias individuals may have when sitting on a jury.
+In a new study looking at juror bias in death penalty cases, researchers from the University of Toronto wanted to explore facial bias within the jury decision-making process.

 Their focus was on how trustworthy a juror judged an individual on trial to be simply by their face, and whether this influenced their final verdict.
 Using real photographs of Florida inmates who have been convicted and sentenced, this research moved outside a laboratory setting and into the real world.